florianbuetow/alfred2firetask/README.md

 ### Features:

-- Ability to add a new Task to the "In-Tray" of Firetask.
+- Ability to add a new Task to the "In-Tray" of the Firetask GTD App.

 ## Contributing